• About

 Notes

 • Haggis – if you have extra haggis left, it can easily be frozen in slices to use another time.
-Enjoy it with neeps and tatties again, or try the chicken balmoral or haggis balls recipes - see the links below.
+Enjoy it with neeps and tatties again, or try the chicken balmoral or haggis balls recipes.
 It's also delicious included in a full Scottish breakfast, with scrambled eggs or in a bun with bacon!

 • Carrot and swede mash – this is made in a Thermomix, however, I have included non-Thermomix instructions within the recipe.